Super Tuesday: What You Need to Know About the Presidential Primary Race and Down-Ballot Races

 While Trump dominates the GOP presidential primary race, former U.N.
 Ambassador Nikki Haley continues to campaign fervently, aiming to topple the current front-runner.
 However, Haley’s chances of securing a victory on Super Tuesday appear slim, considering her consistent trailing in the polls.
 According to the latest 538 national average, she lags behind Trump by over 60 points.

-The outcome of Super Tuesday could potentially mark the end of Haley’s campaign.
+The outcome of Super Tuesday might potentially mark the end of Haley’s campaign.
 She intimated that her decisions going forward would depend on her competitiveness in primaries and caucuses.
-With a substantial minority of the Republican Party expressing reservations about Trump’s leadership, as evidenced by Haley’s 27% vote share in Michigan, it will be interesting to see whether her campaign can garner enough support to sustain her bid.
+With a substantial minority of the Republican Party expressing reservations regarding Trump’s leadership, as evidenced by Haley’s 27% vote share in Michigan, it will be interesting to see whether her campaign can garner enough support to sustain her bid.

 An Overview of Delegates at Stake